 Mount Walsh day-use area

 Turn off the Maryborough-Biggenden Road onto National Park Road—on the left 80km west of Maryborough; on the right 2km east of Biggenden.
 Travel a further 5.3km along the unsealed road to the day-use area.
-This road is suitable for conventional vehicles.
+This road is suitable for two-wheel drive vehicles.

 Waterfall Creek

 Turn off the Maryborough–Biggenden Road onto Innooroolabar Road—on the left 60km west of Maryborough; on the right 22km east of Biggenden.
 Travel about 2.5km and then turn right onto the unsealed Utopia Road.
 Continue along this road for about 8km until you reach the Waterfall Creek car park.
-Utopia Road is a minor unsealed road that is suitable for conventional vehicles only in dry weather and can be impassable to four-wheel-drive vehicles when wet.
+Utopia Road is a minor unsealed road that is suitable for two-wheel drive vehicles only in dry weather and can be impassable to four-wheel drive vehicles when wet.

 Coongara Rock